 A New Museum of Zoology

-The Museum of Zoology is currently closed for refurbishment until 2016 with initial support from the Heritage Lottery Fund.
+The Museum of Zoology is now closed for refurbishment until 2016, with support from the Heritage Lottery Fund.

 Follow progress of the Museum’s redevelopment with the .
 We have expanded digital access to our collections with the Inside the Cocoon blog blog telling stories behind the collections, and our new Animal Bytes project with the Museum of Archaeology and Anthropology, and Whipple Museum of the History of Science, giving a glimpse of the work behind the scenes at the museums.
 Store Stories

 We look forward to welcoming you to the new museum in 2016.

 The Museum of Zoology is home to a huge variety of recent and fossil animals.

 Our collections rival those of the major university museums world-wide, and are used for academic study by researchers within and beyond the University.